cmauban/cmauban.github.io/journal-week-3.md

 ####Reflective

 This past week we started learning CSS.
 The assignments were a lot easier to figure out because we could visually see the changes with trial and error.
-Multi Column Form was one of the assignments I finally became comfortable with after playing around with the selectors and properties.
-I had my first "Ah-ha" moment with this assignment after learning how to center with setting the `margin-left: auto;` and `margin-right: auto;`, as well as just creating the basic layout of CSS.
+Multi-Column Form was one of the assignments I finally became comfortable with after playing around with the selectors and properties.
+I had my first "ah-ha" moment with this assignment after learning how to center my submit button with setting the `margin-left: auto;` and `margin-right: auto;`, as well as just creating the basic layout of CSS.
 This was when I was quickly able to back track and fix my mistakes.

-Bright/Dim/Blocker:
-- Bright- Choosing the correct selectors and properties
-- Dim- positioning the page from the very beginning and getting the right margins
-- Blocker- pseudo elements? k..WHY?

-Lessons Learned:
-- how to begin a CSS file with styles, mobile, tablet and desktop
-- how to center with margin-left and margin-right
-- linking fonts
+I'm finally adjusting to this learning style.
+Once I had my first "ah-ha" moment, I understood how this learning style is beneficial.
+I'm becoming more organized as well.
+My bright blub with CSS would be choosing the correct selectors and properties for each element.
+Throughout the week my CSS code became cleaner and cleaner.
+Using code comments helps out a lot.
+My dim blub would still be positioning.
+I've been trying to position the page from the start with the overall document so I can get the right margins as a whole.
+Getting there.. but still not perfect.
+My blocker for CSS would be pseudo elements.
+I don't get why there is a `::before` and an `::after` after some elements and what changes before and after??

+This week I have learned a lot and was able to go back and fix my code after certain lectures.
+This is a huge step from the JavaScript assignments where I feel like I just left them behind after getting too frustrated.